cmonBruuh/poescript/README.md

 - Spam function is  significantly faster
 - Notes function removed
+- X function removed due to not working (if you set up new flasks via 1,2,3,4,5 it overwrites the old one!)
 - New function "Spam stacked deck" added (read at the end of readme how to use it)

 --------------------------------------------------------------------------------------------------------------------